This is my comparison of Nespresso vs Dolce Gusto machines. These are two of the most popular lines of coffee machines that brew coffee from pods.

 - All Dolce Gusto machines are compatible with all the Dolce Gusto pods.
 Nespresso has OrignalLine machines/pods and VertuoLine machines/pods.
 OriginalLine machines are only compatible with OriginalLine pods and vice versa

 - Premium Nespresso machines have a plethora of milk steaming and frothing functionalities for fresh milk.
-All Dolce Gusto machines froth milk in the same way from a pod containing powdered milk.
+All Dolce Gusto machines froth milk in the same way as a pod containing powdered milk.

 - Dolce Gusto machines give you an option to “cold brew” coffee.
 This will force it to run cold water through a pod.
 Nespresso does not give you this option.